-core #6 value-add Helsinki features a highly qualified workforce which has acquired high standards of IT expertise.
+Helsinki features a highly qualified workforce which has acquired high standards of IT expertise.
 It has an IT infrastructure which is one of the best in Europe.

 Due to continued demolitions and conversions, net additions to office stock over the last five years have been slightly negative on a cumulative basis.
 Helsinki's vacancy rate, albeit still relatively high in a European context, has started to gradually decrease since late 2017, in particular in the city centre where vacancy is well below the city average.
 Forecast net additions over the next few years are among the lowest in Europe as conversions continue and more than half of new supply is pre-let.

 Net absorption is forecast to improve over the next few years and rental growth prospects are thus bright for the city centre, but also for the suburbs which are set to benefit from occupiers' preference for modern efficient space.
 Forecast real rental growth in Helsinki over the five years to 2023 is significant.

+Cologne's office tenant base is very diverse, with most important sectors including media, trade, insurance and manufacturing, as well as the public sector - represented.
+The serviced office sector is expanding and accounted for 15% of take-up in 2018.

 core

-Cologne's office tenant base is very diverse, with most important sectors including media, trade, insurance and manufacturing, as well as the public

-value-add

-rank

 Cologne is a stable market and its rent volatility over the last 15 years has been low.
-The vacancy rate has gradually declined over the last years to less than 3%, the lowest level since mid-2002 and significantly below its 15-year average.
+The vacancy rate has gradually declined over the last years to less than 3%. the lowest level since I mid-2002 and significantly below its 15-year average.
 As available space in traditional submarkets is limited, occupiers (and investors) are increasingly turning their attention to new submarkets such as Deutz, where greenfield sites are available.

-sector - represented.
-The serviced

-accounted for 15% of take-up in 2018.

-office sector is expanding and New supply is limited.
+New supply is limited.
 Space under construction as a proportion of stock is very low in a European comparison and around 80% has already been pre-let.
 Coupled with solid net absorption levels, forecast real rental growth over the next five years is relatively high.